umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 This means that there is now a minimum of __10,000__ new objects created and allocated in memory.
 The number of traversals/visits to each of these objects is now __5000__.

-## Too much Linq - XPath is still your friend
+## Too much LINQ - XPath is still your friend

 Based on the above 2 points, you can see that just iterating content with the traversal APIs will cause new instances of `IPublishedContent` to be created.
 When memory is used, Garbage Collection needs to occur and this